cujojs/canhaz/README.txt

 an existing leaf dir, and it will warn you if you try to do so.
 If you really want to overwrite it, use the --force :)

-type (optional)
+module_type
 Type of "thing" to generate.
-The default is "view", which generates all the files necessary for a new View (see above in Quick Start).
-Look in the generators directory to see the kinds of "things" that canhaz supports.
+Use --help, or look in the generators directory to see what things canhaz knows about.

 module_path
 Path of the thing to generate.
 You can think of this as an AMD